janosh/matbench-discovery/site/src/routes/tasks/geo-opt/geo-opt-readme.md

 # MLFF Geometry Optimization Analysis

+> Disclaimer: There is a caveat to the structure similarity analysis  below.
+The WBM test set was generated using the `MPRelaxSet` which applies [`ISYM=2`](https://vasp.at/wiki/index.php/ISIF).
+This fixes the structure's symmetry.
+The MLFFs by contrast use the FIRE or LBFGS optimizers with no symmetry constraints.
+They may therefore in some cases relax to lower energy states with different symmetry.
+This is not a mistake of the model and so higher σ<sub>match</sub> (the percentage of structures with matching ML and DFT spacegroups) is not necessarily indicative of a better model.
+Thanks to Alex Ganose for pointing this out!
+Undiscovered lower energy structures in the relatively well-explored chemical systems covered by WBM and MP are not expected to be a common occurrence.
+Hence we believe this analysis still provides some signal so we left it on this secluded page.

 All plots/metrics below evaluate the quality of MLFF relaxations for the 257k crystal structures in the [WBM test set](https://nature.com/articles/s41524-020-00481-6).
 Not all models were able to relax all structures (user/cluster error may explain some failures) but every model was evaluated on at least <slot name="min-relaxed-structures"/> relaxations.

+Symmetry detection was performed with the excellent Rust library [`moyopy`](https://github.com/janosh/moyopy), a ~4x faster successor to the already outstanding [`spglib`](https://spglib.readthedocs.io).

 <slot name="geo-opt-metrics-table"/>